Thurston's asymmetric metric for the space of flat metrics: Introduction

-Nondegeneracy of $K$ is a refrasing of \emph{volume rigidity} for Teichm\"uller space.
-Let $\mc M$ be a set of metrics on $S$ up to isometry isotopic to identity. $\mc M$ is volume rigid if for any two metrics $g_1,g_2\in\mc M$, whenever $\mathrm{Area}(g_1)=\mathrm{Area}(g_2)$ and $\ell_{g_2}(\gamma)\ge\ell_{g_1}(\gamma)$ for all $\gamma\in \pi_1(S)$, we have $g_1=g_2$.
-Croke--Dairbekov proved in \cite{croke2004lengths} the volume rigidity for the space of negatively curved metrics.
-The proof depends on a result in \cite{lopes2005sub} about the sub-action of geodesic flow.
-Constantine--Shrestha--Wu generalized in \cite{CONSTANTINE_SHRESTHA_WU_2025} the sub-action to locally CAT(-1) spaces and proved the volume rigidity for the space of locally CAT(-1) metrics.
+for every essential nonperipheral closed curve $\gamma$ implies that $g_1=g_2$.
+Croke--Dairbekov proved volume rigidity for negatively curved metrics in \cite{croke2004lengths}.
+Their proof uses a result of Lopes--Thieullen \cite{lopes2005sub} on sub-actions for the geodesic flow.
+Constantine--Shrestha--Wu generalized the sub-action argument to locally $\mathrm{CAT}(-1)$ spaces and proved volume rigidity for locally $\mathrm{CAT}(-1)$ metrics in \cite{CONSTANTINE_SHRESTHA_WU_2025}.

-Another important rigidity about length of closed curves is \emph{marked length spectrum rigidity}.
-A set $\mc M$ of metrics is marked length spectrum rigid if for any two metrics $g_1,g_2\in\mc M$, whenever $\ell_{g_1}(\gamma)=\ell_{g_2}(\gamma)$ for all $\gamma\in \pi_1(S)$, it implies $g_1=g_2$.
-By definition, if all metrics in $\mc M$ have the same area, then marked length spectrum rigidity is weaker than volume rigidity.
-It's an interesting question that in which setting these two rigidities are equivalent.
+Another important rigidity property is \emph{marked length spectrum rigidity}.
+A space $\mc M$ of metrics is marked length spectrum rigid if, for any two metrics $g_1,g_2\in\mc M$, the equality

+for every essential nonperipheral closed curve $\gamma$ implies that $g_1=g_2$.
+If all metrics in $\mc M$ have the same area, then volume rigidity implies marked length spectrum rigidity.
+It is natural to ask in which settings the two rigidity properties are equivalent.

-We will focus on a family of CAT(0) metrics coming from half-translation structures on $S$.
-Such a metric is locally Euclidean except finitely many singularies, and is accordingly called a \emph{flat metric}.
-Denote by $\Flat$ the set of flat metrics of unit area up to isometry isotopic to identity.
-Duchin--Leininger--Rafi proved in \cite{duchin2010length} that $\Flat$ is \emph{simple marked length spectrum rigid}, which means that to conclude two metrics are the same, it is enough to require $\ell_{g_1}(\gamma)=\ell_{g_2}(\gamma)$ for only simple closed curves.
+In this paper, we focus on a family of $\CAT$ metrics arising from half-translation structures on $\Sigma$.
+Such a metric is locally Euclidean away from finitely many cone singularities, and we call it a \emph{flat metric}.
+Let $\Flat$ denote the space of unit-area flat metrics on $\Sigma$, considered up to isometry isotopic to the identity.
+Duchin--Leininger--Rafi proved in \cite{duchin2010length} that $\Flat$ is \emph{simple marked length spectrum rigid}: if two metrics in $\Flat$ have the same lengths for all simple closed curves, then they are equal.

-Following the idea of \cite{duchin2010length}, we prove a stronger version of volume rigidity for $\Flat$.
+Following the strategy of \cite{duchin2010length}, we prove the following stronger volume-rigidity statement for $\Flat$.